jesscsam/programmeerproject/REPORT.md

 As I am notoriously bad at making decisions, it took me a long time to actually choose a dataset to work with.
 I felt like there was too much at stake: what if, after working on it for a few days, the data proves unsuitable for my visualisations?
 I found datasets that I for sure believed to be suitable, but very boring.
 I'm happy that I finally found data on a topic that interests me greatly - as I am not sure that I would've enjoyed this process if I didn't. ;-)

 ##### JSON formatting
-The fist challenge I came across had to do with structuring the data to be used for the visualisations.
+The first challenge I came across had to do with structuring the data to be used for the visualisations.
 I spent many days on this.
 I knew what I wanted to show, but what I didn't know was that specific D3 visualisations require JSON formatted in a specific way.
 So after formatting the data into JSON that I felt was 'logical', I quickly learnt that D3 wasn't able to read it.
 After a lot of Googling, it still took me quite some time to put the data together the right way.

 ##### Splitting functions
 Each of my JavaScript files is basically one large function.
 I would've preferred splitting them up more according to their functions, or at least have the `update` function outside of the main function.
 I tried this a couple of times, but it would mean copying and pasting a lot of D3 code.
 Therefore, I chose to have everything nested within one function, to have all variables easily available to me.